ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 If you are confident the folder path is correct, you can run the next cell and confirm the following success message:

 ```
-Creating collection folder 'idlm'.
+Creating collection folder 'collectioncode'.
 Done!
 https://members.oceantrack.org/data/repository/node_name/collectioncode
 ```

 #### Task list checkpoint

-In gitlab, this task can be completed at this stage:
+In Gitlab, this task can be completed at this stage:

 `- [ ] - NAME [OTN only] create project repo folder ("Create Plone Folders and Add Users" notebook)`